45 academic writing tools to improve your manuscript

 Similarity Check process.
 Source: crossref.org

-QuillBot’s plagiarism checker is included in its premium plan ($99.95 per year).
-It analyses whether any section of your text did not properly attribute authorship to content already published on the web or in books, research papers, academic papers or news sources.
+QuillBot’s plagiarism checker is included in its premium plan.
+It analyses whether any section of a text did not properly attribute authorship to content already published online or in books, research and academic papers or news sources.
 Moreover, it searches texts written in 100+ languages.

 Academic writing tools for creating publication portfolio

-A publication portfolio is a crucial element in the academic world that showcases a researcher’s academic and professional achievements.
-It includes a list of publications, conference presentations and other scholarly activities and may serve as a basis for academic advancement, grants and other opportunities.
+A publication portfolio includes a list of publications, conference presentations and other scholarly activities and may serve as a basis for academic advancement, grants and other opportunities.
 However, creating and maintaining a publication portfolio can be time-consuming and challenging, especially for researchers with numerous publications to keep track of.
-Fortunately, various academic writing tools are available to help users create and manage their publication portfolio with ease, for instance, ResearchGate, Google Scholar Profiles or ORCID.
+Fortunately, various academic writing tools, such as ResearchGate, Google Scholar Profiles and ORCID, are available to help users create and manage the publication portfolios.

 Google Scholar Profiles